sgorgun/hash-table-task-python/README.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The following coding exercises are designed to test your knowledge of the following concepts:

-* Hash Table data structure and its API
+* Hash table data structure and its API
-* Collisions resolution via the chaining (bucketing) method
+* Resolving collisions using the chaining (bucketing) method

 ## Overview

 The coding exercises cover the following practical problems:
-* Implementing Hash Table with chaining
+* Implementing a hash table with chaining
-* 2-SUM problem
+* The 2-SUM problem
-* Finding all repeated patterns in DNA sequence
+* Finding repeated patterns in a DNA sequence

 ## Coding exercises

-### Exercise 1: Implement HashTable with chaining
+### Exercise 1: Implement a hash table with chaining

-Implement a HashTable interface **without using any hash table libraries**.
+Implement the HashTable interface **without using any hash table libraries**.

 The following building blocks are provided for you:

-* Let us assume for this programming assignments that only integer numbers will be used as keys. `KeyValueData` wraps a (key, value) pair.
+* Assume that only integers will be used as keys. `KeyValueData` wraps a (key, value) pair.
 ```python
 # tasks/hash_table.py